 Our society seems to be more divided now than ever.
 Is it the rich/poor divide getting worse, lack of border controls, cuts in police funding, people living more stressful lives?
 Or a combination of many factors?

 Acid attacks are on the increase too with 464 reported attacks in the UK last year.
 This horrendous crime is virtually impossible to defend against.
-It also has a devastating effect on victims causing life changing injuries.
-This disturbing act shows a psychological sickness of those willing to use it.
+It also has a devastating effect on victims causing life-changing injuries.
+This disturbing act shows the psychological sickness of those willing to use it.
 Hydrochloric acid (drain cleaner) is easier to buy, conceal and use than more traditional weapons like knives and guns.

 So my 7 tops tips for staying safe are: